slow cooker chicken cacciatore

 What Is Chicken Cacciatore?

-Chicken Cacciatore is an Italian inspired dish that roughly translates to hunter-style chicken.
-When I was researching how to take-on this classic chicken recipe (and make it healthier and easy enough for a week-night) I discovered that Chicken Cacciatore has so many variations, nobody really agrees what it is exactly.
+Chicken Cacciatore is an Italian-inspired dish that roughly translates to hunter-style chicken.
+When I was researching how to take-on this classic chicken recipe (and make it healthier and easy enough for a weeknight) I discovered that Chicken Cacciatore has so many variations, nobody really agrees what it is exactly.

-Apparently it hails from Italy and the original dish was something hunters would have made out in the field (or woods) and therefore would be very simple.
+Apparently, it hails from Italy and the original dish was something hunters would have made out in the field (or woods) and therefore would be very simple.
 The chicken would be cut into parts and cooked with herbs and mushrooms.

 To make things more confusing, some of the recipes I found online didn’t have tomatoes or peppers at all in them.

-Eventually I just decided that it was totally fine to take some creative license.
+Eventually, I just decided that it was totally fine to take some creative license.
 As long as the dish tastes delicious, is healthier, and can be made for a weeknight, I’m okay with breaking the rules.

-Ingredients For Chicken Cacciatore
+Crockpot Chicken Cacciatore Ingredients

 For full measurements see the recipe card below.